 This is how:

-All of our swimwear is sustainable.
-We use Italian fabrics made entirely of post-consumer polyamide yarns and regenerated waste material fabrics.
-Fabric scraps are used in the sample-making process of the next collection in order to promote zero waste.
-We are always looking for new ways to incorporate renewable materials into production.
-Additionally, our packaging is 100% recycled and we do not use hangtags.
+Sustainable swimwear is what we are all about.
+We purchase directly from our fabric mill and exclusively use their Vita fabric which is made of 78% Recycled Nylon/ 22% Elastane, Standard 100 OEKO-TEX.
+This Italian fabric is made entirely of post-consumer polyamide yarns and regenerated waste material (think fishnets and carpets).
+We reuse most of our offcuts in the sample-making process of the next collection and reuse dead-stock in new collections in order to promote zero waste.
+We are currently working with our factories to ensure all remaining offcuts are recycled and we are always looking for new ways to incorporate renewable materials into our production.
+Additionally, our mailer is 100% recycled and the first-ever printed with algae ink.

 Made in the US

 We are committed to producing quality products made to last.
 Tests conducted by our fabric mill show that the fabric we use in all of our styles is twice as resistant to chlorine and suntan oils.
-If after 1-2 years, our swimsuits don’t live up to their quality you can contact us and you will get a response from us.
+Our guarantee is as follows: if after 2 years or 100 wears, whichever happens first, our styles don’t live up to their quality you can contact us and you will get a response from us.
+We will request documentation of what happened to the garment and you will receive a new style from us.
 Our hope is that in the future once our customers are done using their MIGA suit, they can send it back to us and we can work with our fabric mill to break down the fabric and regenerate the nylon again.

-Real inclusion and equality can only occur if we include in our internal team, campaigns and decision-making people of all abilities, Black, LGBTQ+ and all age groups.
+Real inclusion and equality can only occur if we include in our internal team, campaigns and throughout our brand people of all abilities, Black, LGBTQ+ and all age groups.

 We do not seek inclusion at the expense of excluding other groups.
 We refuse to “tick a box” and are committed to casting non-traditional features, as well as models of all walks of life.

 We donate 5% of our stock to members of the disability, visible difference and chronic illness community.
-If you or someone you know cannot afford one of our pieces, contact us at firstname.lastname@example.org and we will do our best to provide you with one.
-Throughout the year we also partner with organizations that raise awareness about health conditions and donate a percentage of net revenue sales to their cause, as we believe that only through increased awareness, education, representation and engagement can we combat ableism and contest the stigma of looking differently.
+If you or someone you know cannot afford one of our pieces, contact us and we will do our best to provide you/them with one.
+Throughout the year we also partner with organizations that raise awareness about health conditions and donate a percentage of net sales to their cause, like Global Genes and Girls With Guts, as we believe that only through increased awareness, education, representation and engagement can we combat ableism and contest the stigma of looking differently.

 From our founder: “Acknowledging my privilege as a white-passing Latina, I promise to put in the work.
 I promise to continue to dismantle the biases I grew up with and the prejudices I learned along the way.
 I promise to continue to learn and listen and make sure that those around me do better.
 I will continue to hold space for conversations about anti-Black racism in our community.
 Change doesn’t happen overnight, but together we can get closer to coexisting in a more tolerant and accepting world.”